-Construction and infrastructure improvements related to the proposed military relocation to Guam would be consistent with established electromagnetic radiation hazard zones.
+Proposed construction and infrastructure improvements related to the Guam buildup would be consistent with established electromagnetic radiation hazard zones.
 Exposure to electromagnetic emissions would also be limited by restricting access to emitters through the use of security fencing, posting warning signs, or locking out unauthorized persons in areas, where practical.
 Because electromagnetic emission sources would be constructed and operated in accordance with applicable safety standards and the public would be excluded from entering areas where emission sources are located, potential impacts from electromagnetic emissions on public health and safety would not result in any greater safety risk.
 Therefore, no impact to public health and safety related to electromagnetic emissions would occur.